A representability theorem for some huge abelian categories: Quasi--locally presentable abelian categories

 \section{Quasi--locally presentable abelian categories}

-We begin this section by recalling some definitions: A cardinal $\lambda$ is said to be {\em regular\/} provided that it is infinite and it can not be written as a sum of less than $\lambda$ cardinals, all smaller than $\lambda$.
+We begin this section by recalling some definitions: A cardinal $\lambda$ is said to be {\em regular\/} provided that it is infinite and it cannot be written as a sum of less than $\lambda$ cardinals, all smaller than $\lambda$.
 Denote by $\GR$ the class of all regular cardinals.

 Let $\CA$ be a additive category and $\CC\subseteq\CA$ be a subcategory.
 Let $F:\CA\to\Ab$ be a contravariant functor.
 The {\em category of elements\/} of $F|_\CC$, where $F|_\CC$ denotes the restriction of $F$ at $\CC$, is by definition constructed as follows: with the morphisms In particular, for any object $A\in\CA$, let denote